-You would like to ingest files stored on a File Server hosted on Azure, and do not want to use Azure Blob Storage for this.
+Find out how you can ingest files stored on a File Server hosted on Azure, even if you do not want to use Azure Blob Storage.

 - Use the Azure Container Instances (ACI) which will allow you to mount your file server within a container